 Lap Pool Dimensions

 Finally, the pool should be deep enough so that you’re in no danger of scraping your fingers on the bottom.
-Plan on 3 1/2 feet minimum.
+Plan on at least 3 1/2 feet.

 So, taken all together, lap pool size should be:

 Again, these figures are only minimums.
 You may want something significantly larger.
-Also, consider whether you want to confine yourself to the basic rectangular shape, or an L-shape that offers more space for other pool activities besides laps.
+Another consideration is whether to stick with the basic rectangular shape, or go with an L-shape that offers more space for pool steps or other activities besides laps.

 Lap Pool Cost